VA Disability Combined Rating Calculator

 Example: Left knee 20% + Right knee 10%.
 Using VA math, these combine to 28%.
 The bilateral factor adds 10% of 28 (= 2.8), giving 30.8%.
 That 30.8 is then combined with your other disabilities as if it were a single rating.

 The bilateral factor only applies when both sides have a compensable (greater than 0%) rating.
 A 0% rating on one side does not trigger it.
-Make sure you have filed separate claims for both sides of any bilateral condition.
+If both sides are affected, review whether each side is separately documented and claimed.
+An accredited VSO can help confirm how to file bilateral conditions.

 Key rating thresholds